 The Latest News

-- Trends in North Carolina are continuing to improve.
+- Trends in North Carolina are continuing to improve and community transmission in Western North Carolina is low.
 You can always see the latest data for North Carolina here.

-- With improving trends, some restrictions in North Carolina eased on May 1.
-The outdoor mask mandate has been lifted.
-The indoor mask mandate remains in place.
-The 50% occupancy cap on meeting spaces and conference centers remains.
+- With improving trends, many restrictions in North Carolina have eased.
+The outdoor mask mandate has been lifted along with mass gathering limits and social distancing requirements.
 Current restrictions in North Carolina are here.